cburgmer/csscritic/README.md

 Limitations
 -----------

-- Currently works in Firefox only.
+- Currently works in Firefox only (experimental PhantomJS runner in the making)
 - [Same-origin restrictions](https://developer.mozilla.org/en-US/docs/Same_origin_policy_for_JavaScript) apply when sourcing files.
 - Because of the way the HTML is rendered to the canvas, all external resources need to be inlined.
 This part is still in active development (e.g. non-woff webfonts are missing).